-- Print out the visa application form; complete it in its entirety.
+- Print out the visa application form and complete it in its entirety.

 - Send your passport, application, fee payment, and photos or anything else the embassy requests via certified, registered mail with tracking to the consulate.

 - If all goes well, the consulate should mail your passport back to you with your visa stamped inside.

-You can also visit your destination country's embassy to apply for a visa while you are outside your home country.
+You may be able to visit your destination country's embassy to apply for a visa while you are outside your home country.
 Each embassy may have their own processing time and unique requirements.
 Your application may take a day or two to process, or only a few hours.

 If applying in person, dress nice, be courteous, and remember that the officials are not obligated whatsoever to grant your visa.

 Note: Embassies like to observe holidays, even more than banks.
 Nearly all embassies close for lunch then reopen in the afternoon, and all will observe holidays for both the local country and the country for which they represent.
 Before making a trip to the embassy, check to see if any holidays are taking place.
 Check on Japanese festivals, festivals in Thailand, and festivals in India.

 Every country requires that you complete an application; many countries request at least one passport photo to obtain a visa.
-Proof of adequate funds and an onward ticket are two requirements that are rarely enforced, depending on the whim of officials that day.
+Proof of adequate funds and an onward ticket are two requirements that are rarely enforced, but can be dependent on the whims of officials working that day.

 - Application: You can usually print the visa application from the consulate website.